MarkoDjuric/3D-Dice-Game/README.md

 # 3D-Dice-Game

-Dice Game with 3D animation and rotation by clik ! <br>
+Flexbox and Javascript Dice Game with 3D animation and rotation by clik !
-Flexbox and javascript